Understanding Dump Truck Sizes: How to Select the Best Fit for Your Needs

-On the other hand, a truck that is too large could be difficult to manage and more expensive to operate.
+A truck that is too large can be hard to control and may cost more to run and maintain.

 1. An Overview of Dump Truck Sizes